karink520/git-and-github-intro/git_workshop.md

 ## V. A workflow with branches and pull requests

 As your project or your team gets larger, you may want to separate out work on different features of your project from the main project itself.
 You also might want to have someone review a team member's committed changes before they get incorporated into the master branch of the remote repository.
 In general, using branches and pull requests promotes code quality by helping us avoid changing the master branch until we have something worthwhile and high quality to add.
-It also promotes collaboration by allowing space for collaborators to have a discussion before including someone's change into the master branch of the remote repository.
+They also promotes collaboration by allowing space for collaborators to have a discussion before including someone's change into the master branch of the remote repository.

 1. Retrieve and incorporate any changes from the remote repository with: